5 Sources

 2

 .
-The company's expansion plan stretches beyond its two existing sites, with GPU capacity planned across Ireland, the UK, Germany, France, and the Nordics, ahead of the EU AI Act's tightening compliance rules for regulated sectors1
+The company is in advanced talks to tap further financing to expand its European footprint, with compute capacity planned across Ireland, the UK, Germany, France, and the Nordics ahead of the EU AI Act's tightening compliance rules for regulated sectors2

 .
-This reflects the prevailing reality: Nvidia's hold on high-end accelerators means almost every European sovereignty play runs on American chips at the bottom of the stack1
+The sovereignty on offer is over data and jurisdiction rather than the hardware itself, reflecting the prevailing shape of a market where Nvidia's hold on high-end accelerators means almost every European sovereignty play runs on American chips2

 .Summarized by